Communipaw: New Netherland

 For a time it bore the name of the Dutchman who settled there, Jan Everts Bout, and was called Jan de Lacher's Hoeck, or "Jan the Laugher's Point", apparently in reference to his boisterous character.
 Plantations, worked by enslaved Africans, spread across the low-lying areas between the shoreline and the hill.
 It was here that Tappan and Wecquaesgeek fleeing dominant tribes from the north had taken refuge in 1643.
 They were attacked in the incident known as the Pavonia Massacre, subsequently leading to Kieft's War.

 Originally the village of Communipaw was part of the colony under the jurisdiction of the Dutch West India Company.
 In 1653 it became part of the Commonality of New Amsterdam, which included all the settlements at Pavonia, Manhattan, Staten Island, and Long Island).
 It became a separate village in 1658, under the jurisdiction of Bergen, established at contemporary Bergen Square.
 By 1669, regulated ferry service to New Amsterdam had been established.
 After the last English takeover of New Netherland in 1674 it became part of the Province of New Jersey, in the county of Bergen, though it retained its Dutch character for hundreds of years.
 Washington Irving visited it often (at least once with future US president Martin van Buren) for inspiration.
-Writing in the early 19th century, he often referred to Communipaw as being the stronghold of traditional Dutch culture.
+Writing in the early 19th century, he often referred to Communipaw as being the stronghold of traditional Dutch culture.; he refers to it in The Legend of Sleepy Hollow.
+James Fenimore Cooper's The Water-Witch and Herman Melville's The Confidence-Man both mention Communipaw as stronghold in a similar vein.
 John Quidor, an American Romantic painter, created works inspired the village: Embarkation from Communipaw and The Voyage from Communipaw to Hell Gate.
 Suydam Street, which can be translated as "south dam", runs for one block south of Communipaw Avenue is taken early Dutch family, whose descendant, Rev. J. Howard Suydam, D.D, was member and historian of the Holland Society of New York.